minprog/project/django/content.md

 - Your web application must be reproducible on another computer by cloning the repository and following instructions in the `README`.

 - jQuery may not be used except to use standard functionality from web frameworks like Bootstrap.
 If you don't know what jQuery is, that's fine!
+Any JS code should be standard ES6, like you've seen in lecture.

 ## Process requirements<br><small>What else you need to do</small>